rgilgeous19/Module1_kickstarter_challenge/README.md

 # Kickstarting with Excel

   ## Overview of Project
+     The overview of the project is to create two new analyses for Louise's play.

+  ### Purpose
-  The overview of the project is to analyze how different campaigns succeeded based on their funding goals and their launching goals.
+    The purpose of the project is to analyze and compare how different campaigns succeeded based on their funding goals vs their launching goals.